"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Introduction

-To address harmful and toxic content, online platforms use machine learning models like toxicity classifiers (TCs) and large language models (LLMs) as a primary defense.
-Processing over 500 million requests a day \cite{friedl_dissimilarities_2023}, Google Jigsaw's Perspective API \cite{perspectiveapi} emerged as a state-of-the-art classifier, deployed across media websites, forums, and social media platforms to moderate and remove harmful comments.
-Several researchers have examined the efficacy of these technologies \cite{jain_adversarial_2018, muralikumar_human-centered_2023, friedl_dissimilarities_2023, franco_analyzing_2023}, and while these results are promising, there is a growing concern that these models replicate existing societal biases and mirror harmful behavior against historically marginalized groups \cite{blodgett_racial_2017, franco_analyzing_2023, hartvigsen_toxigen_2022, rottger_hatecheck_2021, halevy_mitigating_2021, kumar2021toxic, sun_mitigating_2019}.
+Online platforms rely on AI models like toxicity classifiers (TCs) and large language models (LLMs) to combat online hate.
+These models demonstrated success in moderating vast online spaces \cite{jain_adversarial_2018, muralikumar_human-centered_2023, friedl_dissimilarities_2023}, especially more recent LLMs that show promise in moderating a range of harmful speech \cite{kumar_watch_2024, franco_analyzing_2023}.
+However, there is a growing concern that these models replicate existing societal biases and mirror harmful behavior against historically marginalized groups \cite{blodgett_racial_2017, franco_analyzing_2023, hartvigsen_toxigen_2022, rottger_hatecheck_2021, halevy_mitigating_2021, kumar2021toxic, sun_mitigating_2019}.
 We see this harm surface in false moderation of speakers with specific dialects \cite{rios_fuzze_2020, halevy_mitigating_2021, elnagar_systematic_2021, sap_risk_2019}, or in misclassification of queer vocabulary \cite{dias_oliva_fighting_2021, dorn_harmful_2024}.
-In efforts to combat these biases, specifically with implicitly toxic speech (i.e., stereotypes, microaggressions), researchers explored explainable and interpretable hate detection through benchmarking datasets like HateXplain \cite{mathew_hatexplain_2022, yadav_tox-bart_2024}, and observed large improvements in moderating hate speech.
+In these hostile environments, it is unclear how these models serve and represent the needs of disabled people.
+As it stands, the marginalization of PwD permeates into AI models and no study has examined how these models identify toxic and ableist speech targeted towards PwD.

-However, little is known about how these models reconcile with toxic speech targeted towards individuals with disabilities---are they able to identify ableism?
-Although recent work has examined biases that emerging AI technologies have against PwD, assessing alignment between PwD and toxicity detection models is critical to moderate spaces for PwD and support them in their online visibility and advocacy efforts.
-To address this gap, we evaluate how well these toxicity classifiers and language models identify and explain ableist hate.
-We ask: \begin{enumerate}[itemindent=2mm, label=\textbf{RQ\arabic*:}] \item How well do TCs and LLMs identify ableist comments? \item How well can LLMs explain why certain comments are ableist? \end{enumerate}
+Ableist speech is contextual and nuanced, often rooted in everyday language (e.g, ``blind review process'') \cite{nikki_rojas_why_2022}, do AI models classify these phrases as ableist?
+Are they able to explain their predictions?
+Classification and reasoning of harm is not only increasingly important in emerging AI-assisted moderation practices \cite{mathew_hatexplain_2022, liu_towards_2019, gillespie_custodians_2019}, but laws such as General Data Protection Regulation (GDPR) \cite{GDPR2016} in Europe have recently established a “right to explanation,” for decisions made based on AI applications.
+To establish safe and inclusive online spaces for disabled people, there is an urgent need to assess alignment between PwD and machine learning moderation systems.
+We pose the following research questions: